-The eG Enterprise provides you with a wide range of reports using which you can effectively monitor the target environment.
-One among the reports that eG offers is the User Session Details report which can be generated for each user of Security Group within in a domain.
+eG Enterprise provides you with a wide range of reports using which you can effectively monitor the target environment.
+One among the reports that eG offers is the Sessions by Users report which can be generated for each user of Security Group within in a domain.
 To generate such a report, you would be required to follow the procedure as mentioned below:

 Follow the menu sequence: Settings -> Reporter -> AD User Reports in the eG administrative interface.
 Figure 1 will then appear.